 Lack of fairness can impede the adoption of valuable AI

 COMPAS, which was an AI tool used by several US states to predict recidivism, was found to have double the rate of false positives for African Americans than for Caucasians.
 Because this implicit bias was not caught before the system was deployed, many African Americans were incorrectly predicted to re-offend.
 Some states stopped using COMPAS.
 However, algorithms like COMPAS have been shown to be much more effective than humans in predicting recidivism.
 This excellent article from Brookings also explains how when creators actively take steps to mitigate bias in the training dataset and combine it with transparency, risk assessment instruments like COMPAS can be extremely valuable in steering criminal justice decisions.
-Not managing the implicit bias in the model prevented COMPAS from being fully utilized.
+Not managing the implicit bias in the model prevented COMPAS from being fully utilised.

 Facial recognition is another contentious technology.
 Evidence of bias in these systems have been well-flagged.
 Civil liberties groups have been pushing against the use of such technology due to implicit bias in the system and concerns over privacy and misuse.
 The cities of SF, Oakland and Boston have all banned government entities from using them.
 In Sept ’20, the city of Portland even banned corporate use of facial recognition technology in public spaces.
 Major tech groups like Amazon, IBM and Microsoft have temporarily halted sales of such technology to law enforcement.
 Facial recognition technology is highly valuable in biometrics, surveillance, fraud protection at ATMs, gated access etc. and isn’t going away.
 Companies who can imbue a greater level of trust in their facial recognition technology can glean a bigger slice of this market.

 These are but some examples of lost revenue opportunities or reputational hits when AI models do not actively mitigate bias and endeavor to ensure fairness.